What to Do When Your Teen Is Struggling with Self-Harm

 What Is Cutting?

 Cutting is when someone deliberately harms their own body tissue with no suicidal intent.
 This means they are not trying to kill themselves when they cut.
-Mental Health Counsellors (such as myself) would classify cutting as Nonsuicidal Self-Injury (NSSI).
+Mental health professionals would classify cutting as Nonsuicidal Self-Injury (NSSI).
 Some other ways people harm themselves are by burning, scratching, or biting their skin.

 Why Do Teenagers Cut?